PRMB Investor Alert: Hagens Berman Scrutinizing Alleged Undisclosed Technology Failures and Supply Chain Risks in Pending Primo Brands (PRMB) Lawsuit

 Next Steps: Contact Partner Reed Kathrein Today

-Hagens Berman is a leading plaintiff litigation firm, with a strong track record in complex securities fraud cases.
+Hagens Berman is a leading plaintiff litigation firm recognized for prosecuting complex securities fraud cases.

 Mr. Kathrein is actively advising investors who purchased PRMB shares during the Class Period (June 17, 2024 – Nov.
 6, 2025) and suffered substantial losses due to the undisclosed merger integration failures and the subsequent management shakeup.